Barakkol33/java-8-cheatsheet/README.md

 ```
 More:
 - notify(), notifyAll() - will wake one/all waiting threads on either method, one after the other
+  - can be called only from synchronized functions.
 - wait(milliseconds)
 - useful class - SafeQueue - private member linkedlist, synchronized insert and pop
 - useful class - Event - private member bool, synchronized get and set
+- static synchronized - only one thread can run

 # Network
 ```